joinpursuit/AC_4_Web/bridge/lessons/03_conditionals.md

 }
 ```

 We can use the `&&` operator to check for ranges.
 For example, say we want to check if a user's age is between 18-45.
 When writing code, this is how we will expresses this: if age is larger than 18 **AND** age is smaller than 45, then [...].
-In javascript, the opening curly bracket `{` stands in place of the word "then", and the closing one stand in place of the period at the end of the sentence.
+In JavaScript, the opening curly bracket `{` stands in place of the word "then", and the closing one stand in place of the period at the end of the sentence.

 ```js
 var userAge = 27